 ACMI Fellows are eligible to use the designation FACMI, indicating they are an elected Fellow of ACMI.
 Deserving informaticians from all countries are eligible for election to fellowship.

 ACMI Fellows convene throughout the year.
 Annually, fellows and their families participate in the American College of Medical Informatics’ Symposium.
 This is a four-day event starting on a Thursday evening and ending on a Sunday around noon, consisting of three days of four-hour morning sessions for plenary and breakout discussions, with afternoons and evenings dedicated to recreational and social activities.
-Past meetings can be viewed on the Meeting Archive page.

 The College was initially created using an election process that assured that the founding fellows would be elected by their peers.
 Five individuals, Marsden S. Blois, Morris F. Collen, Donald A.B.
 Lindberg, Thomas E. Piemme, and Edward H. Shortliffe, prepared a ballot of over 100 names of leaders in the field and sent the ballot to all listed individuals.
 Nominees were asked to vote for 50 colleagues to become the founding fellows, and in this way the initial set of 52 fellows was selected (three individuals were tied for the fiftieth place).
 The founding fellows then incorporated, elected officers, and initiated a process through which the existing fellows nominate and elect new fellows.
 The number of fellows elected from the US and abroad is over 400, with approximately fifteen to twenty new fellows elected each year.
 Photographs of fellows elected through 1993 were published in the inaugural issue of JAMIA, the Journal of the American Medical Informatics Association, in January 1994, and each year's class of newly elected fellows is published in JAMIA.